Maryam-Haghani/NEFFy/README.md

 Please note that the conversion is performed based on the specified input and output file extensions.

-#### Example
+#### Example:
-Suppose you have an MSA file named "input.fasta" that you want to convert to the A2M format and save it as "output.a2m".
+Suppose you have an MSA file named "input.fasta" and you want to convert to the A2M format and save it as "output.a2m".

-    ./converter --in_file=input.fasta --out_file=output.a2m
+    `converter` --in_file=input.fasta --out_file=output.a2m

+For more details, please refer to the [converter documentation](https://maryam-haghani.github.io/Neffy/usage_guide.html).

-## Supported File Formats
+### Supported File Formats
 - __A2M__ (aligned FASTA-like format)
 - __A3M__ (compressed aligned FASTA-like format with lowercase letters for insertions)
 - __FASTA__, __AFA__, __FAS__, __FST__, __FSA__ (FASTA format)